 This underlines the importance of wireless technology in our daily lives, and is increasingly on a par with water, gas and other essential utilities.
-When our wireless access is unavailable, we notice because what we take for granted these days.
+When our wireless access is unavailable, we notice because of what we take for granted these days.
 I know I do.

 It therefore makes sense to cover the important topic of what to do when you are experiencing wireless access issues.
 That is the theme of this article.

-In my experience troubleshooting Wi-Fi issues tends to fall in to two main areas; The Wi-Fi service itself, and the wireless devices connecting to that service.
+In my experience, troubleshooting Wi-Fi issues tends to fall in to two main areas; The Wi-Fi service itself, and the wireless devices connecting to that service.

 Each area has several troubleshooting techniques for you to review and consider using to fix your wireless network issues.
 Examples include router reboots, service optimization and automatic network connectivity settings.
 Read on for more ideas.

-With your WiFi not working the first steps tend to be focused on the device or devices that are experiencing the issue.
+With your WiFi not working, the first steps tend to be focused on the device or devices that are experiencing the issue.
 This could be no connectivity at all, to intermittent or slower connectivity.